eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

 Navigate to the directory `Implementing Remote state management`.

-Inside, you will find the `start` subdirectory.
+Inside, you will find both the `01start` and `00start` subdirectories.

+**Prepare the Backend**:
+Before configuring your remote backend, proceed to the `00start` subdirectory.
+Here, execute the following Terraform commands to create a storage account that will house your state file:

+1. Initialize the Terraform environment:

+   `terraform init`

+During this initialization, observe the local state file that is created.Note that storing sensitive information in local state files can be risky as these files can easily be exposed to unauthorized access if not properly secured.

+2. Generate and review the execution plan:

+  `terrafom plan`

+3. Apply the configuration (you will be prompted to approve the plan):

+  `terraform apply`

+Now exit the subdirectory `00start` and go the to subdriectoyr `01start`.
 All necessary configurations and files for hosting the static website on azure are present.
 An empty file named `backend.tf` is present among them .
 This file will be used to configure your remote backend.

+**Copy the Storage Account and Container Names**:
+After successfully applying the Terraform configuration, pay close attention to the output.
+The names of the storage account and the container where the Terraform state will be stored are displayed.
+Ensure you copy these names accurately for later use.

+- **Storage Account Name**: This is the Azure Storage Account name displayed in the output.
+You will need this to configure the `storage_account_name` field in your `backend.tf`.

+- **Container Name**: This is the name of the container within the Azure Storage Account displayed in the output.
+This will be used to configure the `container_name` field in your `backend.tf`.

+These details are critical for setting up the remote backend correctly, so it's important to ensure they are noted precisely.

+**Configure the Backend:**

+After setting up the necessary resources, exit the 00start subdirectory and enter the 01start subdirectory.
+This location contains all necessary configurations and files for hosting the static website on Azure, including an empty file named backend.tf.
+This file will be used to set up your remote backend.

 **Add Backend Configuration**: